 A group photo shouldn’t look like a police lineup.
 It can (and should!) show the personality of the group: the closeness of a family, the camaraderie of a sports team, or the chemistry among a rock band.
-Choose a camera that helps you get the perfect shot in any conditions.
+Choose a camera that helps you get the right shot in any conditions.
 Samsung NX cameras, for example, combine the lightweight body of a compact with many features of a full-size SLR, including interchangeable lenses.

 Group photos can be difficult for an amateur photographer, simply because there are so many points of focus—that is, faces—to capture.
-Use the NX’s Face Detection mode to perfectly focus and expose up to 10 faces in a single photo.
+Use the NX’s Face Detection mode to focus on and expose up to 10 faces in a single photo.

 Remember to Have Fun

 You’ll get better results every time if you can make a group of people smile than if you have to tell them to smile.
 Make some fun props available to help people loosen up: funny hats, feather boas, mustaches-on-a-stick.
 And promise the children that if they behave themselves for the family photo, you’ll take a few "silly" shots afterward where they can pull funny faces or jump in the air.
 You never know—one of those shots may turn out to be the keeper!

 Sometimes—especially in family photos—the photographer also belongs in the picture.
 Certain NX models (like the NX200) have a programmable self-timer that can be set to fire the shutter after any interval between 2 and 30 seconds, allowing for greater flexibility than cameras with only a few preset choices.
 Decide beforehand where you belong in the lineup so you’re not rushing to squeeze into the arrangement.